shezio/FinalProjectOpenU/childsmile/childsmile_app/@TODO.md

   update to marital_status of the child - update the relationship_status of the tutor to the marital_status of the child
     update to current_medical_state of the child - update the tutee_wellness to the current_medical_state of the child

-Volunteer Feedback - Change feedback page to NOT have 2 cards but show the feedback types by permissions
- - meaning that if the user has not a tutor role then show only the feedback types that are not related to tutor - which are:
-  - general_volunteer_hospital_visit
-  - fun_day_general_volunteer

 Initial Family Data:
 [V] create a model for this table class InitialFamilyData(models.Model):